zazathebassist/Zaza-Blog/about.md

 This is a blog and portfolio run and managed by Emmanuel Medina.
 I am a musician, podcaster, and audio editor out of Southern California.

-I am currently an editor for the [Voicing Valiant](https://anchor.fm/voicingvaliant) Podcast, as well as the editor and one of the hosts of [Strike a Chord](https://localmusicnet.wordpress.com/strike-a-chord/), and the editor and host of [Two Dudes and a Dick](https://anchor.fm/two-dudes)(name change pending).
+I am the former editor for the [Voicing Valiant](https://anchor.fm/voicingvaliant) Podcast, as well as the editor and one of the hosts of [Strike a Chord](https://localmusicnet.wordpress.com/strike-a-chord/), and the editor and host of [Open to Ideas](https://anchor.fm/two-dudes).
 Podcasting has become my life, so expect that list to grow.

-I am also the current bassist and former drummer for [Unstoppable Force](http://unstoppableforce.band) and you can hear my playing drums on the album [Appropriate for Distribution](https://open.spotify.com/album/5XHoS0RDHw5M5Bl8pMIZ07?si=JZvXcc3URuKIJ7dSWK_7qg).
-Besides that, you can catch Unstoppable Force playing around the Greater LA Metropolitan area, including our fav venues, Chain Reaction, Malones, the Legacy Room, and the Whisky a Go Go.
-Currently, the band is going in for recording our next EP, so that's something to look out for.
+I am also the current bassist and former drummer for [Unstoppable Force](http://unstoppableforce.band) and you can hear my playing bass on the EP [Momentum](https://open.spotify.com/album/0XDuPSJF1P5PGvy7NedzJX?si=DbyJ-nflS6eN6EHUhuIS4w) drums on the semi-live album [Appropriate for Distribution](https://open.spotify.com/album/5XHoS0RDHw5M5Bl8pMIZ07?si=JZvXcc3URuKIJ7dSWK_7qg).
+Besides that, you can catch Unstoppable Force playing around the Greater LA Metropolitan area, including our fav venues, Chain Reaction, Malones,  and the Whisky a Go Go.